maialenz/WetPaws/TESTING.md

             method="GET"
           >
         - by doing this the form redirects the user (after filling the required fields) into another page created in my workspace called feedback.html.
 Inside this page I created a thank you note and a cta button redirecting the user back to the home page.

+### KNOWN BUGS

+- When clicked on the Spotify music list it plays 30 seconds of the list as a teaser for the song.
+The user needs to log into their spotify account to play the whole list.
+Premium account is needed to access Spotify.
+    - There is three playlist each embedded inside an iframe.
+During the testing I noticed that if I play a second playlist, the first one does not stop, but as it's an external code, I do not have the way to fix this with my actual knowledgde and skillset.
+So the playlists have to manually be paused, otherwise they all play at the same time.
 ---

 Back to [README.md](README.md)